Thanmai-DL/rock-paper-scissors/README.md

 # tic-tac-toe
-u ain't a real gamer if u haven't played tic-tac-toe with your homie on the last page of your notebook during science class?
+the true real life battle royale. u ain't a real gamer if u haven't played rock-paper-scissors with your homies to get a victory royale.